Woodleigh Impact

 1. LinkedIn.
 (2025).
 “Adrian Clarke - Managing Partner - Woodleigh Impact.”
 Retrieved from: https://uk.linkedin.com/in/adrian-clarke-26945b17

-Note: Much of the detailed information about Woodleigh Impact's funding philosophy and approach comes from their website content as reported in web search results.
-Specific grant amounts, decision timelines, and portfolio organizations are not publicly disclosed.
-Financial information is based on Charity Commission filings showing total income of £39,678 and total expenditure of £151,881 as of 31 December 2024.
+Note: Much of the detailed information about Woodleigh Impact's funding philosophy and approach comes from their website.
+Specific decision timelines and portfolio organisations are not publicly disclosed.
+Financial information is based on Charity Commission filings showing total income of £39,678 and total expenditure of £151,881 for the financial year ending 31 December 2024.